 Call upon the Member States to take concrete steps to advance the Regional Initiative on Resource Efficiency, Sustainability, and Circular Economy (RESCUE), with a focus on implementation timelines, resource mobilization, and tangible, measurable results.

-Recognize that land degradation, desertification, and sand and dust storms are longstanding and intensifying environmental challenges in the ECO region, severely affecting human health, agricultural productivity, infrastructure, and socio-economic well-being.
+Recognize that land degradation and desertificationare longstanding and intensifying environmental challenges in the ECO region, severely affecting human health, agricultural productivity, infrastructure, and socio-economic well-being.
 We therefore underscore the significance of further coordinated regional cooperation to address these challenges through integrated land management, early warning systems, reforestation and afforestation, sustainable water use, and knowledge sharing, while also leveraging relevant international frameworks and financing mechanisms.

 Call upon the Member States to focus their contributions on the implementation of the existing frameworks and initiatives, providing concrete plans, expertise, technical assistance, and financial resources to accelerate progress, while avoiding overlaps and duplications.

-Encourage the Member States to proactively engage in the Climate COP process by building their collective regional voice in the global climate negotiation table and pushing for positive outcomes that can align the ECO region's development with the climate targets of the Paris Agreement.
+Encourage the Member States to proactively engage in the Conferences of the Parties (COPs) to the UNFCCC and participate at the COP31 at the highest possible level by echoing their regional voice in the area of global climate change and pushing for positive outcomes that can align the ECO region's development with the targets of the Paris Agreement.

-Urge the ECO Secretariat to continue strategic engagement with UNEP, UNIDO, and other international partners to foster green development, energy transition, sustainable resource management, and the circular economy, and to take the concerted actions in global environmental fora.
+Urge the ECO Secretariat to continue strategic engagement with UNEP, UNIDO, and other international partners to foster green development, energy transition, sustainable resource management, circular economy practices, including the Zero Waste approach and to take the concerted actions in global environmental fora.

 Decide to issue this Samarkand Declaration as a unified political statement of our commitment to action, and to transmit it to relevant ECO policy-making bodies for follow-up and integration into the broader ECO work program.